Found this really helpful! Thanks Adis Jugo

 To cut the story short for my future self the Real Key Here to Proceed was to run the DISKPART command from the command prompt… Next do some of these commands:

 (The actual commands here may vary because I must have tried 20 different things before I got to a place that worked so use these as HINTS at best to solve your new problem):

 SELECT DISK 0

-SELECT PARTITION 3 (some crappy dell shit on partition 0 and 1 apparently – the Windows one should be obvious by the size of it)
+SELECT PARTITION 3 (some crappy dell stuff on partition 0 and 1 apparently – the Windows one should be obvious by the size of it)

 IMPORT ( The partition was listed as FOREIGN so needed to Import It)

 ASSIGN ( Assign a Drive Letter to the PARTITION )